-In today’s world, media and marketing are in a continuous state of flux.
+Media and marketing are in a continuous state of flux.
 Technology, consumer behavior, and convenience are among the driving forces for this change, and every industry is affected—particularly healthcare.

-With the increase of healthcare consumerism and competitors providing new and engaging messaging, it’s important for institutions to keep up and differentiate themselves in the market.
+With the increase in healthcare consumerism and competitors providing new and engaging messaging, it’s important for institutions to keep up and differentiate themselves in the market.
 What differentiates one organization from another in healthcare?
-It’s the ability to embrace patients throughout their individualized journeys of health and wellbeing—to be present and to support active voice and an empowered experience.
+It’s the ability to embrace patients throughout their individualized journeys of health and wellbeing—to be present and to drive healthcare innovation and an empowered experience.

 The simple fact is, what used to work doesn’t work anymore.
 Today, healthy consumers are visiting physicians and scheduling well visits in almost equal numbers to the ill, in an effort to ward off preventable diseases.
 Now, marketers must also be proactive, reaching the consumer and providing information before there’s an immediate need.
 Marketers that embrace design thinking understand this transformation and have established dialogues with healthy and unhealthy patients alike to foster trust and promote wellness, changing the way healthcare institutions are seen and heard.